 Never Mug up your written story

-Generally candidates are seen trying to remember their story in the time period which they get before going to the discussion room, many are even seen narrating their story to one of their group members.
+Generally, candidates are seen trying to remember their story in the time period which they get before going to the discussion room, many are even seen narrating their story to one of their group members.
 I would suggest you not to do so and just keep yourself relax and calm because if you try to remember your story and if you miss few things while narrating then you will get nervous which may lead to your rejection.

 At the time of narration try to form the story again, just keep the basic theme of your story same as what you have written.
-Give a familiar name to main character of your story while writing the story so that it will not be hard for you to recall and regarding age give age in round figures i.e. if you feel the person show in the picture is of 27 years of age then give him age as 30 years, it will be easy for you to recall at the time of narration.
+Give a familiar name to main character of your story while writing the story so that it will not be hard for you to recall and regarding age give age in round figures i.e. if you feel the person show in the picture is 27 years of age then give him age as 30 years, it will be easy for you to recall at the time of narration.

 Always address your group

 You are required to narrate your story to your group of 15-25 candidates.
-Do not get stuck on to just few candidates who nods their head or seems to be listening actively.
-Try to make eye contact with each member of your group, if you have candidates on your both side then you need to turn your face to both sides for some time depending on strength, address the side that have more candidates for long duration and never look at the assessor.
+Do not get stuck on to just a few candidates who nod their head or seems to be listening actively.
+Try to make eye contact with each member of your group, if you have candidates on your both side then you need to turn your face to both sides for some time depending on strength, address the side that has more candidates for long duration and never look at the assessor.